anasstouaticoder/magento2-module-sitemapremoveitem/README.md

 ## Main Functionalities
-Provide easy way to copy fields path in configuration section
+Provide easy way to remove unwanted sitemap rows.

 ## Installation
 \* = in production please use the `--keep-generated` option